Ole Miss riot of 1962: Kennedy dialogue and escalating tensions

 Attorney General Robert F. Kennedy (left) and President John F. Kennedy attempted to negotiate with Mississippi Governor Ross Barnett (recording below).

 The Kennedy brothers hoped to resolve the dispute peacefully and avoid federal troop deployment.
 They were wary of provoking another Little Rock Crisis (1957), in which President Dwight D. Eisenhower had deployed 1,000 soldiers from the 101st Airborne Division.
 The Kennedys' overwhelming concern was that a "mini-civil war" between federal troops and armed protesters might erupt.
 Following the precedent of his arbitration with Alabama Governor John Patterson during the Freedom Rides, Robert had extensive telephone conversations with Barnett in hopes of resolving the issue.

 On September 27, the governor offered to enroll Meredith if federal marshals made a display of threatening him at gunpoint, thereby allowing him to maintain his reputation while resolving the issue.
 Kennedy rejected the suggestion.
 In addition to Meredith's enrollment, he insisted Barnett pledge to maintain law and order.
 President Kennedy had extensive discussions with his staff and with Governor Barnett about protecting Meredith.
 Although Barnett alternated between bluster and placation while on the phone with the Kennedys, to the public he vowed to keep the university segregated.
 The White House made public threats of using federal forces to enforce Meredith's enrollment; Barnett believed these were little more than bluffs.

 On September 28, the Fifth Circuit found Barnett to be in contempt of court and threatened to imprison and fine him $10,000 daily ($104,237 in 2024) if Meredith were not registered by October 2.
 During halftime at a September 29 Ole Miss football game, Barnett made a defiant 15-word speech: "I love Mississippi!
 I love her people!
 Our customs!
 I love and respect our heritage!"
 President Kennedy federalized the Mississippi National Guard shortly thereafter.
 The following day, rumors spread that Kennedy's federal agents were preparing to arrest Barnett at the Governor's Mansion in Jackson.
-White-supremacist Citizens' Councils organized a "wall of human flesh"—over 2,000 people—to surround the mansion and protect Barnett, but the alleged federal arrest never materialized.
+The White supremacist Citizens' Councils organized a "wall of human flesh"—over 2,000 people—to surround the mansion and protect Barnett, but the alleged federal arrest never materialized.
 Anticipating violence at Ole Miss, 182 journalists flocked to Oxford to witness Meredith's next enrollment attempt.
 Photojournalists saw the visual potential of Meredith's plight: "a solitary man against thousands".
 Time magazine wrote that the dispute was "the gravest conflict between federal and state authority since the Civil War".